 A simple Toy can go physically viral at a show while attendees play with them and others ask, “where did you get that?”
 Imagine colorful toys flying around the show sporting your company logo.
 Items they display instead of tossing in their bag are great walking advertisements.

-We once manufactured 3” dia. buttons that read “My Name is BOB” and they created a buzz throughout the show.
-Everyone was calling each other Bob and they wanted their own custom button to be part of the fun.
+A simple 3” dia. button that reads “My Name is Jim” can created a buzz throughout the show.
+Everyone will be calling each other Jim and they want their own custom button to be part of the fun.

 Invest in some nicer giveaways for people who give you information and qualify as a good lead.
 Corporate logo T-shirts, branded cell phone chargers and selfie sticks with your company logo can be the most successful gifts given to a qualified prospect.

 Keep your printed handouts minimal.
 Attendees are walking around with an event tote bag full of business cards, branded giveaways and brochures.
 Their totes are too heavy for your complete printed catalog.

 A daily staff gathering after the exhibit hall closes provides instant insights into what worked and what didn’t.
 Take notes no matter how unimportant the observations might seem.
 Most attendee feedback is forgotten shortly after the dust settles.
 The feedback on what wasn’t successful will help you avoid the same mistakes next time.

 Remember that you’re seeing the trade show as an exhibitor but it’s the attendee experience you want to know more about.